 Once you have finished wiping on the Hemp Oil allow it to sit for approximately 12 hours and then use a lint-free cloth to remove/buff away any lingering excess oil.
 Try not to let any of the oil ‘pool’ on the surface though for longer than a few hours to avoid it possibly starting to cure and get sticky.

 If you find after a day or so the finish looks patchy, it just means different areas absorbed more of the oil than others, so simply wipe on another coat, let it sit on the surface for a few hours, and wipe off and buff again.

 Sometimes if a piece is really old and or its really dry it might take 2 or 3 applications of Hemp Oil the first time around to really condition it (and then applying the hemp oil once a year as needed if you wish to keep the surface coated and well conditioned).

 One of our favorite ways to use Hemp Oil though is to apply it to the surface we are wanting to finish/seal and then use a super fine grit sandpaper (800 grit or higher) and do a ‘wet polish’.
 It gives the softest, smoothest, most amazing buttery finish.
 This can be done on painted pieces and also raw wood pieces.
 Try it!
 We know you’ll love it!

 Check out our Hemp Oil tutorial for all the details and inspiration on how you can use this versatile, all natural oil in your home and on your painted furniture!

 Questions or Comments About Painting Furniture?

 We’d love to see your projects and what you are working on, so keep us in the loop!
-You can leave us a comment on Facebookand Instagram, or even email us or hop on to our live chat.
+You can leave us a comment on Facebook or Instagram, and tag @countrychicpaint.
+Or even email us or hop on to our live chat.
 We are total DIY and painting addicts too, so if you have any questions at all, we are always here and happy to help!